-- All-or-None phase: the SOR assesses whether there are visible SI quotes or alternative venues available where it can complete the full size without affecting lit order books.
+- All-or-None phase2: the SOR assesses whether there are visible SI quotes or alternative venues available where it can complete the full size without affecting lit order books.
 Greater priority is given to price and market impact. - Spray phase: the SOR assesses lit order books and takes liquidity from them as simultaneously as possible with 'Immediate-or-Cancel' orders.
-Greater priority is given to price and cost. - Post phase: if a portion of an order remains unexecuted due to a limit price, or the SOR receives a non-marketable order, it will post the remainder on one or more venues, depending on the strategy.
-Greater priority is given to likelihood of execution and cost.
+Greater priority is given to price and cost.